FACT SHEET 7

 Employers do not have to pay superannuation for you if you are:

-However, you should check your Modern Award or agreement as some give people in these categories the right to employer superannuation contributions.
-In some instances, an employer can apply for an exemption to pay superannuation in the country where their employee is temporarily working, or for non-Australian employers from paying super in Australia.
+However, we recommend you check your Modern Award or agreement as some employees in these categories are entitled to employer superannuation contributions.
+In limited circumstances, employers may be exempt from paying superannuation contributions where an employee is temporarily working overseas.
+Likewise, a non-Australian employer may be eligible to apply for an exemption from paying superannuation contributions in Australia.

-As well as your employer’s contribution, you can put additional money of your own into the fund, or into another fund of your choice.
+As well as your employer’s contribution, you can choose to put extra money into your super fund, or into another fund of your choice.

 How do I know if my Superannuation is being paid?

-Your weekly or fortnightly payslip must indicate how much superannuation your employer is paying on your behalf and the name of the fund.
+From 1 July 2026, employers are required to pay your super at the same time as your wages.
+Your weekly or fortnightly payslips should show how much superannuation your employer is paying on your behalf and the name of the fund it is being paid into.

 You can also contact your superannuation fund at any time to check the balance.
-If your employer is not paying your superannuation into a fund, you should report this to the Australian Tax Office, which has the power to make the employer pay.
+If your employer is not paying your superannuation, you can report this to the Australian Tax Office, which has the power to make the employer pay unpaid superannuation.

 Insurance

-Super funds also provide life insurance, and some provide accident and injury insurance as well.
+Super funds often provide life insurance, and some may also provide accident, injury and disability insurance.

-From 1 July 2019, insurance will be cancelled on a super account if it has been classified as inactive, regardless of its balance.
-An account will be classified as inactive if, over a 16-month period, either no contributions have been received or the member has not otherwise engaged with the account by, for example, requesting a change to their investment strategy or insurance coverage.
+Insurance attached to a superannuation account may be cancelled if the account becomes inactive, regardless of its balance.
+An account may be considered inactive if no contributions have been received for 16-months or more or if the member has not otherwise engaged with the account, for example by changing their investment strategy or insurance cover.

 When can I access my Superannuation?

-You can get your super when you retire and reach your preservation age.
-This is between 55 and 60, depending on when you were born.
+You can usually access your super when you retire and reach your preservation age, or when you turn 65, even if you are still working.
 (See table below).
-Or when you reach age 65, even if you are still working.
-If you have ended an employment arrangement on or after turning 60, you are able to access the superannuation you have accumulated up until that point.
-If you decide to return to work, you can still access you super you had before you returned to work.
-However, for any contributions from your new employer, you will need to wait until you leave that job before you can access that super.
+If you end an employment arrangement on or after turning 60, you may be able to access the superannuation you have accumulated up until that point.
+If you later decide to return to work, you can generally still access the super you became entitled to before returning to work.
+However, you may need to wait until you leave the new job and/or turn 65 before accessing any further contributions made by your new employer.

 Preservation Date of Birth Preservation Age